 The number of services Bluesound has built up in a short amount of time is impressive, though not completely comprehensive.
 It supports Spotify, Tidal, Napster, Deezer and Qobuz.
 It’s the first multi-room system to support Tidal Masters using MQA too – a hi-res file format that delivers better-than-CD quality music for the first time from a streaming service.

 Music from connected NAS drives can be streamed up to 24-bit/192kHz, with aptX Bluetooth available for streaming from unsupported music services, like Apple Music (though remember, this can only be to a single speaker).
 There’s a combination optical/3.5mm jack on all three of the wireless speakers, as well as a USB port for connecting music thumb drives, and any sound from these can be streamed across your network – not just the speaker it’s connected to.

-At the time of writing, Bluesound has said it is working on Alexa support, but there is no confirmed date for delivery as yet.
+At the time of writing, Bluesound has said it is working on voice assistant support, but there are details and no confirmed date for delivery as yet.
 As with other 3.5mm-packing speakers, the option is there for connecting an Echo Dot to scratch the itch in the meantime.

 It has, however, finished work on the Bluesound Apple Watch app, so you are able to control playback and volume across all your players, as well as see the play queue for what’s coming up next.
 Much more in depth than the Bose offering.

 - Hi-res Tidal streaming